joelvaneenwyk/alt-snap-windows/AltSnap.md

    and 2: Autodetect based on Windows setting.
    The color of the hollow rectangle can be set in hex RGB via the `FrameColor` option in the [Input] section, default is 80 00 80.
-- Fixed: Alt+Shift will be blocked, by sending Ctrl, if an action occurred.
+- Fixed: <kbd>Alt</kbd>+Shift will be blocked, by sending Ctrl, if an action occurred.
    This avoids unwanted keymap changes.
 - Fixed: Volume action now simply sends the multimedia key events.
    It should work on Win2k+, and will show a visual indicator on Win10.